 This goal took me to places I never thought I would be; I skied couloirs and off the summit of mountains over 14,000 ft.
 I started rock and ice climbing.
 I used crampons and an axe to ascend a glacier that I would ski down.
 I attended avalanche safety and educational courses with Backcountry Babes and Irwin Guides.
 Near the end of my goal, I moved 5 hours away to the cutest ski town!

 Each experience was an opportunity to learn, to grow, and make connections.
 I did have some solo missions, but what made many of these mountain adventures memorable were the people I experienced them with and all the crazy fun we had.
 My monthly ski list included friends I met through Feral Mountain Company, hut trips, avalanche courses, meet ups and even looking for the bathroom at the Annual CAIC Benefit Bash.
 I was lucky enough to attend events like ski prom, Cinco Decathlon and friendsgiving high on a mountain inside a warming hut.
-Skiing year-round opened me up to a life; a whole new world of people and ski possibilities.
+Skiing year-round opened me up to a whole new world of people and ski possibilities.

 During this time I also faced a number of challenges on and off the mountain - finding partners wasn’t always easy, the weather/conditions weren’t predictable, and I lost a dear friend in an avalanche.
 Falling down, literally, was a part of the process, but so was getting up and carrying on.
 There were times I knew the consequences of falling could be serious and even deadly.
 In those moments I slowed down, I noticed my breath and focused on the task ahead of me - one step at a time, one turn at a time, or on a few occasions, one swing of the axe at a time.

-I met some of my dearest friends because of this goal and that is priceless; staying healthy made achieving this goal possible and that required a lot of training and also rest; having the right gear and education can be the difference between life and death; and sometimes what seems like a silly ski goal could turn out to be a life changer!
+Now that I’ve had some time to reflect on my goal, my main takeaways are this: I met some of my dearest friends because of this goal and that is priceless; staying healthy made achieving this goal possible and that required a lot of training and also rest; having the right gear and education can be the difference between life and death; and sometimes what seems like a silly ski goal could turn out to be a life changer!